SharkSnack/shiren-2/content/dungeons/4-shuten-trail-hard.md

 There's a 30% chance for Golden Stairs to be hidden inside a wall tile between 3\~6F.<br/>
 You'll return to Shuten Trail Hard 7F after exiting from the Golden Interval area.

-It's best to wait until you unlock Onigashima so that you can obtain Wall Collapse Scrolls<br/>to make searching for the stairs easier, but if you're determined to find it before then:
+It's best to wait until you unlock Onigashima so that you can obtain Great Hall Scrolls<br/>to make searching for the stairs easier, but if you're determined to find it before then:

 * Use the Pickaxe you can obtain from a Secret Phrase.
 * Roll Cannonballs at the wall to break wall tiles with explosions.